canjs/canjs/util/doc/frag.md

 @function can.frag
 @parent can.util

-Convert various objects into a documentFragment.
+Convert a String, HTMLElement, documentFragment, or contentArray into a documentFragment.

 @param {String|HTMLElement|documentFragment|can.contentArray} item